NetanelAlbert/HibobFill/README.md

 - `popup.js` - Popup logic
 - `content.js` - Content script for interacting with HiBob
 - `background.js` - Background script
+- `privacy.html` - Privacy policy

+## Legal

+"HiBob" is a trademark of HiBob Ltd. This extension is not created by, affiliated with, or endorsed by HiBob Ltd.

 ## Icons

 Enjoy seamless attendance management with HiBob Attendance Filler!